 If you do have symptoms, they may include:

-- unusual discharge from the vagina, penis or anus
+- unusual discharge from the vagina, penis or anus (bottom)

-- pain when peeing
+- pain when weeing (passing urine)

 - lumps or skin growths around the genitals or anus